HermundstadLab/trajectoryLearning/README.md

 # trajectoryLearning
-MATLAB code for training an agent to intercept a target in a spatial arena
+MATLAB code for training an agent to intercept a hidden target in a spatial arena

 The script main.m describes how to build and train an agent in different simulated environments.
 It first builds data structures that specify the